deejaygraham/deejaygraham.github.io/_posts/2019-10-14-mini-approval-tests.md

 ### Code

 This is what that looks like.
 First we need a way to record all the values of all the fields in a form's page object.
-The name of the MetadataObject is the class name of the instance and the values are name-value pairs corresponding to the controls and the value of each one as provided by reflecting on the page object's gettable properties.
+The name of the InstanceSnapshot is the class name of the instance and the values are name-value pairs corresponding to the controls and the value of each one as provided by reflecting on the page object's gettable properties.